Application and enrollment

 - I have an indirect university entrance qualification and have to complete a preparatory year (Studienkolleg)

-- Hochschule RheinMain participates in the dialog-oriented service procedure (DoSV) for NC degree programs
+Hochschule RheinMain participates in the dialog-oriented service procedure (DoSV) for NC degree programs - If you have not received a study place in the main procedure in applying for an NC Bachelor or Master's degree program

-If you have not received a study place in the main procedure, there is the possibility to apply in the lottery procedure if study places are (still) available shortly before the start of lectures.
+There is the possibility to apply in the lottery procedure if study places are (still) available shortly before the start of lectures.
 A remaining place can be allocated by lottery (information only in German).
 The study courses participating in this lottery will be published on our website.

 Application deadline for Studienkolleg